sblauth/cashocs/docs/source/demos/optimal_control/doc_scalar_control_tracking.rst

 Definition of the scalar tracking type cost functional
 ******************************************************

 Next, we define the cost functional.
-To do this in CASHOCS, we first have to set the usual cost functional to :math:`0` by writing the line ::
+To do this in cashocs, we first have to set the usual cost functional to :math:`0` by writing the line ::

     J = Constant(0)*dx